Weight management for adults

 Community weight management service with Tirzepatide (Mounjaro)

 The weight loss medication Tirzepatide, also known as Mounjaro®, was approved by NICE (National Institute for Health and Care Excellence) for the management of obesity in patients with complex weight-related health conditions, for delivery through community settings in the UK from 23 June 2025 for those who are eligible.
-How this will be made available, and when, varies from area to area.
+How this will be made available, and when, varies from area to area.Â

 GP practices in Leicester, Leicestershire and Rutland were able to start offering Tirzepatide to eligible patients from December 2025.

-The start date will vary from practice to practice and it will not be available to everyone who wishes to use it.
-People with the highest health risks and who meet the clinical criteria will be prioritised, if both patient and clinician agree it is the most appropriate treatment option.
+Tirzepatide is not be available to everyone who wishes to use it.
+People with the highest health risks and who meet the clinical criteria will be prioritised, if both patient and clinician agree it is the most appropriate treatment option.Â

 Patients cannot be prescribed tirzepatide (Mounjaro®) if they do not wish to take part in diet and physical activity advice alongside it.